ahmedsalahacc/super-xv6/README.txt

-#To tun any of the requirements file the following steps should be taken in consideration
+# To open any of the requirements file the following steps should be taken in consideration

 ## If you don't have gcc, make, or qemu emulator